-This is not to say, however, that nature, for the Romantics, is purely conceptual, an invention or social creation.
+This is not to say, however, that nature, for the Romantics, is purely conceptual, an invention, or social creation.
 Rather, it functions as a domain of exteriority to the social-political as it is presently constituted.
-This volume offers what might be called an “alternative” understanding of Romantic political ecology, searching as it does for those elements within Romantic era authors that re-situate dominant liberal conceptions of the relation between nature and politics.
-For this reason, the essays included here cover a wide range of canonical and non-canonical Romanticism: from its pre-figurations in Rousseau, to the way the recently recovered work of Karoline von Günderrode sought to recast German Naturphilosophie in ways that challenged any human-centered notion of consciousness; from Hölderlin, whose conception of the Earth is interpreted as a figure for a transition from one conception of world and nature to another, to Mary Shelley’s The Last Man, which challenges the racial hierarchies ensconced in the allegedly universal concept of “Man” by opening up forms of commonality predicated on a different mode of relationality; and finally to Erasmus Darwin’s pastoral ecologies, which directly challenge traditional natural law philosophy’s elision of the “non-human” resources (including human slaves) upon which their concept of human freedom depended.
+This volume offers what might be called an “alternative” understanding of Romantic political ecology, searching as it does for those elements within Romantic-era authors that resituate dominant liberal conceptions of the relation between nature and politics.
+For this reason, the essays included here cover a wide range of canonical and noncanonical Romanticism: from its prefigurations in Rousseau to the way the recently recovered work of Karoline von Günderrode sought to recast German Naturphilosophie in ways that challenged any human-centered notion of consciousness; from Hölderlin, whose conception of the Earth is interpreted as a figure for a transition from one conception of world and nature to another, to Mary Shelley’s The Last Man, which challenges the racial hierarchies ensconced in the allegedly universal concept of “Man” by opening up forms of commonality predicated on a different mode of relationality; and finally to Erasmus Darwin’s pastoral ecologies, which directly challenge traditional natural law philosophy’s elision of the “nonhuman” resources (including human slaves) upon which their concept of human freedom depended.
 Each essay, in its turn, draws out an underground, unorthodox Romantic political ecology.
-As a result, our volume provides a novel genealogy for Romanticism’s pioneering role in contemporary political ecological concerns.
+As a result, our volume provides a novel genealogy for Romanticism’s pioneering role in contemporary politico-ecological concerns.

-The collection opens with Frederic Neyrat’s “Communicating the Outside: Nature, the Outside and Romanticism,” which engages in a critique of the “second wave” of post-structuralism, focusing on the way it argues for the liquidation of the concept of nature as a simple exteriority to the political.
+The collection opens with Frederic Neyrat’s “Communicating the Outside: Nature, the Outside, and Romanticism,” which engages in a critique of the “second wave” of post-structuralism, focusing on the way it argues for the liquidation of the concept of nature as a simple exteriority to the political.
 Analyzing the work of Bruno Latour and others, Neyrat reads the attempt to eliminate the distinction between the polis and its other—nature—as a symptom of the current environmental crisis.
 Rather than provide the conceptual matrix for addressing the new forms of collective action and solidarity that would be necessary to confront this crisis, Neyrat demonstrates how this approach ends up reasserting a form of community between entities—one that obliterates any sense of alterity that various forms of “nature” might be said to possess.
-This in turn paves the way, Neyrat argues, for a neo-holism where all entities are reduced to a single shared plane of immanence, leading to a series of fantasies, including the fantasy of geo-engineering, which finally only exacerbates the crisis.
+This paves the way, Neyrat argues, for a neo-holism where all entities are reduced to a single shared plane of immanence, leading to a series of fantasies, including geo-engineering, which finally only exacerbates the crisis.
 In lieu of this approach, Neyrat argues for a “radical existentialism” that privileges a field of differences that cannot be reduced to one another.
-It is on this score that the Romanticisms of Victor Hugo and Jean-Jacques Rousseau becomes an important touchstone.
+It is on this score that the Romanticisms of Victor Hugo and Jean-Jacques Rousseau become an important touchstone.
 Rather than understanding the Romantic period as reducing nature to a transcendent exteriority or to its immediate phenomenal characteristics, Neyrat understands Romanticism as a “producer of outsides.”
-“Nature” is not a single transcendent field, but something more akin to what Viveiros de Castro calls a “multi-naturalism”—the idea that there is not one nature in the singular, but a multiplicity of “natures” that includes among their various iterations a notion of something fundamentally untouched by humans (e.g. the Earth’s burning core).
+“Nature” is not a single transcendent field but something more akin to what Eduardo Viveiros de Castro calls a “multi-naturalism”—the idea that there is not one nature in the singular but a multiplicity of “natures” that includes among their various iterations a notion of something fundamentally untouched by humans (e.g., the Earth’s burning core).
 This diversely exterior “elsewhere” that constitutes Romantic “nature,” according to Neyrat, opens up a separation, a spacing, rather than an absolute divide.
 It thereby produces a relation between singularities, without abolishing their differences, and introduces a form of community that leaves the alterity of incompossible worlds intact.